 Opened by late acting greats Herbert Berghof and Uta Hagen in 1945, HB's Greenwich Village building is always abuzz with actors, both experienced and aspiring.
 Though advanced classes with pros like Oscar-winner Mercedes Ruehl and Tony nominee Jessica Hecht are by audition only, all Level 1 offerings—Acting 1, Scene Study 1 and Acting with the Camera 1—are aimed at neophytes or those returning to performing after an absence.
 Students can sign up by trimester ($445–$645) but if you're on the fence, you can audit one session for $20.

-Founded by acting teacher/TV writer-producer Kelly Kimball, this studio requires all students to start with one of its signature offerings: an On Camera Crash Course or a Ballistics class designed to strengthen preexisting technique through improvisation ($300 for five sessions).
-Newbies can audit a session for free, and then talk one-on-one with a staff member about whether the studio is the right fit.
-After completion of the mandatory course, students can opt to join the Intensive Study Program.
+Founded by acting teacher/TV writer-producer Kelly Kimball, this studio requires all students in its semester-long program of study ($980 for 12 weekly acting classes and three elective workshops) enroll in one of its signature offerings: an On-Camera Crash Course or a Ballistics class designed to strengthen preexisting technique through improvisation.
+If you aren't ready to commit to that much instruction, drop into any five Sunday classes with the Sunday Crash-Course Pass ($350).
+Newbies can audit a session for free, then talk one-on-one with a staff member about whether the studio is the right fit.

-Opened back in 1953 by Michael Howard, a performer and director who studied with acting legends Sanford Meisner of Neighborhood Playhouse and Lee Strasberg of the Actor’s Studio, this stalwart school offers a number of full-time conservatory programs (Scandal's Kerry Washington is a graduate).
-But the studio also hosts weekly scene study classes ($265-$385 per month) and specialized workshops (long-form improv, Shakespeare, voiceovers, comedic characters, acting for TV and film, $345 and up) led by working pros, including some big names (hello, Oscar-winner Olympia Dukakis).
-Note: For most offerings, an interview is required and for some an audition, too.
+Opened back in 1953 by Michael Howard, a performer and director who studied with acting legends Sanford Meisner and Lee Strasberg, this stalwart school offers a number of full-time conservatory programs (Scandal's Kerry Washington is a graduate).
+But the studio also hosts weekly scene study classes ($265–$345 per month) and specialized workshops in long-form improv, Shakespeare, voiceovers, comedic characters, acting for TV and film and more ($345 and up) led by working pros, including some big-name actors and casting directors.
+Note: For most offerings, an interview and an audition are required.

-Interviews and auditions are required at this venerable studio, which was opened in 1969 by Terry Schreiber and counts movie stars Edward Norton and Peter Sarsgaard among its conservatory graduates.
-Newbies can choose from three beginner classes: Meisner Technique for Beginning Actors ($695 for 12 sessions), On-Camera I ($425 for six sessions) and The Saturday Program ($260 per month) which starts with basic technique and moves on to scene study.
+Interviews and auditions are required at this venerable studio, which was opened in 1969 by Terry Schreiber and counts Edward Norton among its conservatory graduates.
+Newbies can choose from beginner classes like Meisner Technique I ($695 for 12 sessions), On-Camera I ($425 for six sessions) and Beginning Technique ($550 for eight sessions).
 The studio also mounts full-fledged productions, too, in case you want to see its students and alumni in action.

 Oscar winner Anne Hathaway credits this theater company and school with teaching her how to act.
-While most of its offerings cater to pros, its 10-week Beginners Acting Class I: The Basics ($495) is open to all, no experience required.
+While most of its offerings cater to pros, its 10-week Beginners Acting I: The Basics class ($495) is open to everyone—no experience required.
 Learn fundamental acting techniques that stress spontaneity and natural behavior via exercises, monologues and scene study.
 The Barrow Group also produces two mainstage shows per season plus monthly readings, so you can see how good the grads are.

-In addition to advanced training for pros, the Ted Bardy Studio offers a three-phase Beginner Meisner Acting Class ($280 per month) that immerses newcomers in the title technique, which focuses on listening, vulnerability and truthful reactions.
+In addition to advanced training for pros, the Ted Bardy Studio offers a three-phase Beginner Meisner Acting Class ($340 per month for six months, $400 for month-to-month tuition) that immerses newcomers in the title technique, which focuses on listening, vulnerability and truthful reactions.
 Expect lots of exercises (classes start with the famous "Repetition Exercise") as students work their way up to the end of phase 1 with the introduction of "emotional preparation."
 Definitely not for dabblers!

 This nonprofit cultural complex is well-known for presenting work by cutting-edge theater artists like puppet master Basil Twist, writer/director Richard Maxwell and solo star Nilaja Sun.
 But it also offers a wide variety of community arts classes to all ages, including acting.
-Its five-session Get Real: Acting for Adults class ($150) is perfect for amateurs who want to find out what it's like to get on stage.
-Students work on core skills like memorizing lines, learning blocking and performing monologues and scenes.
+Its five-session Improv Comedy 101 class ($160) is perfect for amateurs who want to find out what it's like to get on stage.
+Students learn core skills like developing unique characters, working as a group and practicing a "yes, and" mentality.